-In this centennial year, on the most critical election day of our lives, let's take a look back.
-Here's hoping that as we move forward in these next 100 years, that we too can go forth in a similar vein where women have personal and political power over their legacies, lives, and bodies.
+In this centennial year, on the most critical election day of our lives, let's look back.
+Here's hoping that as we move forward in these next 100 years, we too can go forth in a similar vein where women have personal and political power over their legacies, lives, and bodies.

 First Lady Michelle Obama

-T seems fitting to start this series with our most recent First Lady, Michelle Obama.
+It seems fitting to start this series with our most recent First Lady, Michelle Obama.
 Michelle famously said about her living in the White House, "I wake up every morning in a house that slaves built, and I watch my daughters—two beautiful, intelligent, Black young women—playing with their dogs on the White House lawn."

 As the notable breadwinner in the Obama family, with a high-powered career as an attorney and then as the associate dean of student services at the University of Chicago, Michelle Obama was initially uncomfortable leaving her career behind and stepping into what seemed like a supporting role.
 Once settled into the position, she leaned way in, tackling several causes and issues.